Article Body

 Introduction

-In a major development for Indian cricket, the Board of Control for Cricket in India (BCCI) has been left searching for a new team sponsor after its deal with Dream11 came to an abrupt end.
-The decision follows the government’s ban on online betting and fantasy gaming platforms, raising questions about sponsorship ethics, regulations, and the future of sports partnerships in India.
+In a major shake-up for Indian cricket, the Board of Control for Cricket in India (BCCI) has been left scrambling to find a new team sponsor after its partnership with Dream11 came to an unexpected end.
+The development follows the central government’s sweeping ban on online betting and fantasy gaming platforms, a move that has sent ripples across the sports and digital entertainment industries.

 BCCI’s Next Steps